 St Neots Museum

 St Neots Museum is a lively local museum telling the story of our busy market town on the River Ouse, from prehistoric times to the present day.
 Their displays tell our story with a fascinating selection of photographs, objects and hands-on activities.
 The museum is housed in the towns Victorian Police Station and Magistrates Court and they have a regular programme of temporary exhibitions, family activities and special events.
 They have a thriving volunteer programme which you can get involved with too.
-One Time Credit to visit the museum (for non-locals) or for a child entry to a Family Activity (one per family).
+One Tempo Time Credit to visit the museum (for non-locals) or for a child entry to a Family Activity (one per family).

 Huntingdon Town FC

 Huntingdon Town Football Club can trace their roots back to the early 1900s, however the current Club was re-formed in 1995.
 The team play at Jubilee Park in Huntingdon.
-A limited number of tickets for home games will be available for purchase using Time Credits.
-Time Credits can be brought directly to the match for ticket collection.
+A limited number of tickets for home games will be available for purchase using Tempo Time Credits.
+Tempo Time Credits can be brought directly to the match for ticket collection.
 Individuals and families do not need to book in advance.
 Jubilee Park, Kings Ripton Road, Huntingdon, PE29 1BL.
 07860 359366